Ozziehman/ilab_digital_twin/README.md

         - `load_dist`: Distance in meters to load the infrastructure data.
         - `water_buffer_size`: Size of the buffer around waterways.
         - `road_buffer_size`: Size of the buffer around roads.
+        - `cameras`: List of to be simulated cameras with their properties.

 - `create_detailed_map(self)` Creates a detailed map with all the data and saves it as a static HTML file.
 - `download_road_network_data(self)` Downloads road network data and saves it as shapefiles and GeoJSON.